-Gone are the days when we visited the “family doctor” for all our ailments.
+Gone are the days when we visited the family doctor for all our ailments.
 Parents now approach paediatricians if their children are sick.
 So, how do you know you've chosen the right one?

 By Ram Shankar

-A friend of mine shares her experience: “We took our 9-month-old daughter, who had a severe cough, to a general practitioner.
-He prescribed antibiotics for her!”
-Situations like this underline the importance of consulting a specialist; in this case a paediatrician.
-A paediatrician would have treated the ailment in a way that’s more apt to the age and symptoms of the child.
+A friend of mine shares her experience: “We took our nine-month-old daughter, who had a severe cough, to a general practitioner.
+He prescribed antibiotics for her.”
+Situations like this underline the importance of consulting a specialist; in this case, a paediatrician.
+A paediatrician would have treated the cough in a way that’s more appropriate to the age and symptoms of the child.

 Visits to a doctor may sometimes be inevitable.
 And, most children are terrified of the idea.
 So, how do you make these visits less scary for your child?
-Read the following article to find out.

 As parents, raising patriotic citizens is a duty you owe the country.
 Here are a few effective wa...